 Medical Review by Chief Commercial Officer, Dr. Lizzie Tuckey , MBBS, BA

-A breast reduction, also known as a boob reduction or reduction mammoplasty, is a surgical procedure that aims to reduce the size of the breasts.
-It is the second most commonly performed plastic surgery procedure performed in the UK after breast enlargement.
-To help you in your research, this overview provides a short introduction to the surgery, preparation, and aftercare.
+A breast reduction, also known as reduction mammoplasty, is a surgical procedure that aims to reduce the size of the breasts.
+It is the second most commonly performed plastic surgery procedure performed in the UK after breast enlargement surgery.
+To help patients in their research, this overview provides a breakdown of the procedure costs and a short introduction to surgical techniques, patient preparation, and aftercare.

 1.5 to 3 hours

 6 - 12 months